Running Oduflow in Docker¶

 # From scratch (clean Odoo with specified modules)

-docker exec oduflow oduflow init-template --odoo-image odoo:17.0 --modules base,web,contacts
+docker exec oduflow oduflow init-template --odoo-image odoo:17.0 --template-name default --modules base,web,contacts

 # Or import from a running Odoo instance